Kitaleigh

 Below I will list (with affiliate links*) all that you need to get started sublimating, right away!
 All for about $500, now doesn't that sound fabulous?!

 First of all you will need a printer.
-I have an Epson WF-7710.
-This printer is listed for under $200!
+I have an Epson WF-7710. (edited on January 20, 2021) The price of this has gone up on this printer since this blog post was originally written.

 The name Epson has come up many times when referring to a startup/budget sublimation printer for me this is why I have chosen this route.